skonfig/extra/type/__nextcloud/man.rst

     This type will not migrate data if the type does not change.
 You must do this manually by setting the maintainer mode (to avoid data changes) and then cloning the database to the new destination.
-After that, run cdist to apply the config changes.
+After that, run skonfig to apply the config changes.
 It should automaticly remove the maintainer mode.

 database-name